Objectives and strategy

 References and external resources:

-The following are key references and tools for research-to-policy initiatives
+Key references and tools for research-to-policy initiatives

 - Carden, Fred (2009), « Knowledge to Policy: Making the Most of Development Research », IDRC, SAGE publications, 209 p. (online)